Requirements for Completion (New as of 2019)

 Students can count any classes or Pilates personal training session they have already taken.
 Developing and committing to a personal Pilates practice is an essential part of becoming an effective and inspiring teaching.

 Observation hours include watching experienced instructors teach group classes or private sessions.
-Observation is a great way to understand verbal and manual cueing, program sequencing and to hone your teaching skills.
+Observation is a great way to understand verbal and manual cuing, program sequencing and to hone your teaching skills.

 Center of Balance offers discount rates for students who are actively enrolled in the full training program (Mat, Reformer and Apparatus) at Center of Balance.
 The student discount begins once a student has taken Reformer 1, Apparatus 1.